Christon Gray: 2012–2014: Collision Records and School of Roses

 Early in 2013, the label released the collective album We Live As Kings (W.L.A.K.).
 As a member of the four-man group, Christon was featured on the majority of the tracks.
 The album went on to top the Billboard Gospel chart and crack the top 10 on the Rap and Christian charts.
-It also contained the cut 'King in Me' which was used as the theme song to American Idol's Super Bowl commercial in 2014.
+It also contained the cut 'King in Me', which was used as the theme song to American Idol's Super Bowl commercial in 2014.

 On March 25, 2014, Gray released his 2nd studio album entitled School of Roses.
 It included fan favorites 'Vanish' (feat.
 Swoope) and 'Wanna' (feat.
-JGivens) which peaked at No. 15 on the Billboard Live Trending chart.
-This was more of an R&B album than Body Art, and it debuted at the top of the overall charts on iTunes, and hit No. 44 on the Billboard Top 200 and No. 5 on Top R&B Albums.
+JGivens), which peaked at No. 15 on the Billboard Live Trending chart.
+This was more of an R&B album than Body Art, and it debuted at the top of the overall charts on iTunes and hit No. 44 on the Billboard Top 200 and No. 5 on Top R&B Albums.

 2015–January 2017: FYS/RCA and The Glory Album

 In early 2015, Gray began releasing music on his own, prompting fans to question whether or not he was still a part of Collision and W.L.A.K.
-The first track 'Open Door (See You Later)' was posted on his SoundCloud page in March 2015.
-Still not addressing his status, one week later he posted the beautiful piano led love ballad, 'Afraid With You'.
+The first track, 'Open Door (See You Later),' was posted on his SoundCloud page in March 2015.
+Still not addressing his status, one week later he posted the beautiful piano-led love ballad, 'Afraid With You'.
 Lastly, he posted 'Light On' featuring B.Reith the following week.
 On April 28, 2015, after confirming he was leaving Collision in an interview with Wade-O & Rapzilla, Gray released an EP called The Demos to be streamed exclusively on the Christian music-streaming app, "The Overflow".
-The album went to be the most streamed project on the entire service for 2015, with all 5 tracks occupying spots No. 1 – No. 5 the week of its release.
+The album went on to be the most streamed project on the entire service for 2015, with all 5 tracks occupying spots No. 1 – No. 5 the week of its release.

 It became clear that he was using these songs to get himself a new record deal, and in June 2015, he revealed that he had signed with Kirk Franklin's label, Fo Yo Soul Recordings/RCA.
 Kirk himself made the announcement via video screen at Alive Fest in Ohio on June 20, 2015.
 He subsequently removed The Demos to work on his third retail album and label debut.

 On November 18, 2015, Rapzilla.com released an interview via email with Gray in which he said his debut with Fo Yo Soul had been completed and was being scheduled for release during "the colder part of 2016".

-A couple of weeks later, on December 2, 2015, Gray released a freestyle video that included the name and release date of his next project, The Glory Album.
+A few weeks later, on December 2, 2015, Gray released a freestyle video that included the name and release date of his next project, The Glory Album.
 Gray's debut album with Fo Yo Soul/RCA was set to be released on March 11, 2016.

 Two weeks after that, he debuted the first new track off the album on Vevo called 'Connor McDees' featuring Brooklyn emcee, Skyzoo and his brother Taelor.